How to Spot Sneaky and Dangerous Phishing Emails

 In one of our previous articles, we explored what phishing is in greater detail.
 Now, if you want to know how to spot suspicious emails and protect yourself from them, just keep on reading.

 Yes, phishers know pretty well what to say to make us think irrationally.
 And that’s exactly what gives them away!
-Here are some alerting signs you should learn to recognize to be on the safe side.
+Here are some alerting signs of fake emails you should learn to be on the safe side.

 Spam folders and scammers are playing a constant game of cat-and-mouse, so this is far from a definitive way of testing the legitimacy of a message.
 Remember, a small percentage of these emails even get white-listed by internet service providers (ISPs).
 However, it’s a strong indication that an email IS a scam when it doesn't get past a spam filter, even if it looks legitimate.